 Standard Vinaigrette Ratio

-Basic oil and vinegar were the only salad dressing we ever had growing up; today it’s still my favorite salad dressing.
-I have a little vintage vinaigrette bottle I use to serve, and an old mason jar to mix it up.
+Basic oil and vinegar were the only salad dressing we ever had growing up; today, it’s still my favorite.
+I have a little vintage vinaigrette bottle I use to serve and an old mason jar to mix it up.

 What type of oil to use?

-A basic extra virgin olive oil is just fine; you don’t need to use high-end olive oil; frankly, unless you are a connoisseur of fine olive oils, you’re not going to taste any real difference.
+A basic extra virgin olive oil is just fine; you don’t need to use high-end olive oil; frankly, unless you are a connoisseur of fine olive oils, you won’t taste any real difference.

 What You Need to Make a Dijon Vinaigrette.

-Use a small jar with a lid to mix your vinaigrette, I use a small glass mayonnaise or mason jar.
+Use a small jar with a lid to mix your vinaigrette.
+I use a small glass of mayonnaise or mason jar.

 Ingredients

-• The mustard is going to be the star of the show so use a good French Dijon mustard.
+• The mustard will be the show’s star, so use a good French Dijon mustard.

-• Go with a basic good olive oil.
-California Ranch Olive Oil is affordable, found in grocery stores, and has a nice flavor.
+• Go with a standard good olive oil.
+California Ranch Olive Oil is affordable, in grocery stores, and has a nice flavor.

 • For the seasoning, use dried parsley and thyme.

-• For making a vinaigrette, I like to use a tube of garlic paste; it’s easy.
+• To make a vinaigrette, I like to use a tube of garlic paste; it’s easy.
 You can also crush fresh garlic.

 Instructions